YOU'LL BE HAPPY YOU READ THIS

 What makes someone happy?
-The 2016 World Happiness Report shows that Denmark, Switzerland, Iceland, and Norway may have it figured out -- they (once again) score highest on a "happiness scale" out of all the countries on Earth.
-Having a national social support network and being able to generally trust government and fellow citizens raised those scores, the report's editors say.
+The 2018 World Happiness Report shows that Finland, Norway, Denmark, Iceland, and Switzerland may have it figured out — they score highest on a "happiness scale" out of all the countries on Earth.
+Having a national social support network and being able to generally trust the government and fellow citizens raised those scores, the report's editors say.
 But plenty of measures of happiness are entirely personal, including generosity, compassion, and physical and mental health.
-That means there's a lot that individual people can do to make themselves happier.
+That means there's a lot that individuals can do to de-stress and make themselves happier.

 People who have intrinsic goals (such as being more skilled or compassionate) tend to be happier than those with extrinsic goals (making more money or buying a nicer car, for instance), says Jim Hjort, a licensed clinical social worker who founded the Right Life Project based on this idea.
 But goals can be tied together for a win-win, such as developing a skill that will further your professional life.

 There are many ties between eating and happiness.
 Sometimes a particular food is the focus; chocolate, for instance, is known to induce happiness.
 Sometimes it's the experience; just about everyone has had a blissful moment of nostalgia when smelling or tasting a food that was a childhood favorite.
 Skipping meals also sends some people straight into "hangry" mode, which is most certainly not a happy place.